hacobe/notes/http_protocol.md

-# HTTP syntax
+# HTTP protocol

-In this post, we describe the syntax of HTTP/1.1.
+In this post, we describe the HTTP/1.1 protocol.

 A client sends request messages to a server.